haiwen/seafile-admin-docs/manual/extra_setup/setup_seadoc.md

 # SeaDoc Integration

-SeaDoc is an online collaborative document editor and workflow management system.
+SeaDoc is an extension of Seafile that providing an online collaborative document editor.

 SeaDoc designed around the following key ideas: